Don’t Be a Cyber Breach Statistic

 75% of cyber attacks spread from Victim 0 to Victim 1 within 24 hours.

-23% of percentage of recipients now open phishing messages and 11% click on attachments.
+23% of recipients now open phishing messages and 11% click on attachments.

 15% of incidents still take days to discover.

-55% of the top action which cause a cyber attack was privilege abuse (internal actors abuse the access they have been entrusted with).
+55% of the top actions causing a cyber attack was privilege abuse (internal actors abuse their access).

 $6.53 million is the total average organizational cost of a data breach in the U.S. in 2015.